How SHEN works

 Buried tension retained in our bodies from physical injury and from our reactions to circumstances in our lives is far-reaching and shows up over time.
 Internal tensions constrict our organs and impede the circulation of our internal fluids, compromising the functioning of our muscles and our joints, and restricting our ease and range of motion.

 Tension also stresses us, stiffening our bodies, and distorting our appearance.
-We can see this in so many people, in their contracted postures, in their inhibited and imbalanced movement.
+We can see this in so many people, in their contracted postures, in their inhibited and unbalanced movement.
 All one needs to do is to look at our senior citizens, the majority of whom are not only misshapen but have impaired mobility, to see what the results of retaining physio-emotional tension internally for decades does.

 With SHEN, you will feel an enormous difference when these internal contractions dissipate, a difference that is visible.
 Circulation is restored, and skin and muscles rejuvenate.
 For example, you will see an amazing transformation when tension in the facial muscles release and one's natural, true expression emerges.
 Your appearance can change so dramatically that one of my clients no longer uses Botox to make her look young.
 She describes SHEN as “holistic, organic Botox - except that my muscles can move!”